Code-Institute-Submissions/Professional_Portfolio_Medical/README.md

 #### Surface

 The overall aesthetic of the site will be profession, clear and modern.
 Navbar, footers, text sizes and fonts, colours and buttons will all be unified for easy navigation and understanding.
 Where large bodies of texts are required these will be broken up with 'read more' options.

+Icons are used alongside titles to convey clarity of meaning and focus attention.

 #### Colour Scheme